 Because we cannot match transferors and transferees of units, we must maintain uniformity of the economic and tax characteristics of the units to a purchaser of these units.
 In the absence of uniformity, we may be unable to completely comply with a number of federal income tax requirements, both statutory and regulatory.
-A lack of uniformity can result from a literal application of Treasury Regulation Section 1.167(c)-1(a)(6).
+A lack of uniformity can result from a literal application of Treasury Regulation Section 1.167(c)-l(a)(6).
 Any non-uniformity could have a negative impact on the value of the units.
-Please read "--Tax Consequences of Unit Ownership--Section 754 Election."
+Please read "-Tax Consequences of Unit Ownership-Section 754 Election."

 We depreciate the portion of a Section 743(b) adjustment attributable to unrealized appreciation in the value of Contributed Property, to the extent of any unamortized Book-Tax Disparity, using a rate of depreciation or amortization derived from the depreciation or amortization method and useful life applied to the common basis of that property, or treat that portion as nonamortizable, to the extent attributable to property the common basis of which is not amortizable.
-This method is consistent with the regulations under Section 743, but is arguably inconsistent with Treasury Regulation Section 1.167(c)-1(a)(6) which is not expected to directly apply to a material portion of our assets.
-Please read "--Tax Consequences of Unit Ownership--Section 754 Election."
+This method is consistent with the regulations under Section 743, but is arguably inconsistent with Treasury Regulation Section 1.167(c)-l(a)(6) which is not expected to directly apply to a material portion of our assets.
+Please read "-Tax Consequences of Unit Ownership-Section 754 Election."
 To the extent that the Section 743(b) adjustment is attributable to appreciation in value in excess of the unamortized Book-Tax Disparity, we apply the rules described in the Treasury Regulations and legislative history.
 If we determine that this position cannot reasonably be taken, we may adopt a depreciation and amortization position under which all purchasers acquiring units in the same month would receive depreciation and amortization deductions, whether attributable to a common basis or Section 743(b) adjustment, based upon the same applicable rate as if they had purchased a direct interest in our property.
-If this position is adopted, it may result in lower annual depreciation and amortization deductions than would otherwise be allowable to some unitholders and risk the loss of depreciation and amortization deductions not taken in the year that these deductions are otherwise allowable.
-This position will not be adopted if we determine that the loss of depreciation and amortization deductions will have a material adverse effect on the unitholders.
+If this position is adopted, it may result in lower annual depreciation and amortization deductions than would otherwise be allowable to some unitholders and risk the loss of depreciation and amortization deductions will have a material adverse effect on the unitholders.
 If we choose not to utilize this aggregate method, we may use any other reasonable depreciation and amortization method to preserve the uniformity of the intrinsic tax characteristics of any units that would not have a material adverse effect on the unitholders.
 The IRS may challenge any method of depreciating the Section 743(b) adjustment described in this paragraph.
 If this challenge were sustained, the uniformity of units might be affected, and the gain from the sale of units might be increased without the benefit of additional deductions.
-Please read "-- Disposition of Common Units--Recognition of Gain or Loss."
+Please read "- Disposition of Common Units-Recognition of Gain or Loss."